c0rdyc3ps/ScrappyDoo/README.md

 ### BloodHound Sample Physical Attack Path
   - All BloodHound data was created with the above pictured web app UI
-  - This attack path graphs the attack path for a physical attack path which cannot be obtained by a traditional collector
+  - This graph maps the attack path for a physical assessment which cannot be obtained by a traditional collector for obvious reasons

 ![sample-attack-path](screenshots/demo-attack-path.png)